OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ###### The Android Manifest

-As introduced in the previous chapter, the manifest file includes a lot of interesting information like the package name, the permissions, app components, etc.
+As introduced in the previous chapter, the manifest file includes a lot of interesting information such as the package name, the permissions, app components, etc.

 Here's a non-exhaustive list of some info and the corresponding keywords that you can easily search for in the Android Manifest by just inspecting the file or by using `grep -i <keyword> AndroidManifest.xml`: